KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

    therefore the REST service is presumed to return data in JSON format).

-   Letís make as example in order to understand how it works.
+   Let‚Äôs make as example in order to understand how it works.
 Suppose an external REST service providing data from sensors, we want to retrieve values from prosumers electricity meters, a prosumer being a producer/consumer of electricity, and that the request body should be